 Dutch and his squad make their way to the extraction point unaware they are being tracked by an unidentified creature.
-Anna attempts to escape who is caught by Hawkins.
+Anna attempts to escape but is caught by Hawkins.
 The creature spares Anna but kills Hawkins and drags his body away.
 Dutch organises a search to find Hawkins’ body.
 During the search, Blain is killed and Mac and the team open fire into the jungle, injuring the creature.
-Dutch and his squad regroup and realise something is out there in jungle stalking them.
+Dutch and his squad regroup and realise something is out there in the jungle stalking them.

 They set up camp for the night and put traps all around the camp.
 A wild pig inadvertently enters the camps setting the traps off.
 In the mayhem, the team discover Blain’s body has been taken and Dutch realises the enemy is using the trees to get around.
-The next day, his team set up another trap made from a net and wait until the creature comes back.
+The next day, his team set up another trap made from a net and waited until the creature came back.
 The trap is successful but it doesn’t hold the creature for long.
 Poncho is injured by a falling tree and the creature escapes.
 Mac and Dillon pursue it while Dutch and Anna carry Poncho to the extraction point with Billy behind them.

 Billy stands off against the creature while Dutch and Anna continue on.
-The creature attacks them, killing Poncho and wounds Dutch.
+The creature attacks them, killing Poncho and wounding Dutch.
 Anna escapes to the extraction point and Dutch ends up falling into a river and over a waterfall, losing all of his weapons and equipment in the process.
 The creature pursues him into the river and mud-covered Dutch drags himself into the tree roots.
-As the mystery creature emerges from the water, he becomes visible, revealing itself to be an alien creature – a “Predator” – with advanced weaponry.
+As the mystery creature emerges from the water, he becomes visible, revealing himself to be an alien creature – a “Predator” – with advanced weaponry.
 Dutch realises the creature’s vision is based on heat and therefore can’t see him covered in mud.

-The Predator wonders off while Dutch prepares for battle.
+The Predator wanders off while Dutch prepares for battle.
 He constructs traps and weapons including a bow, spears and grenades.
 He covers himself in mud again to hide his heat signature and calls out into the jungle to the Predator.
 The Predator arrives and Dutch manages to damage the creature’s cloak with an explosive arrow.
 Dutch fell into some water, removing his mud and was caught by the Predator.
 The Predator removes his mask and Dutch is forced to fight the Predator in melee combat.

-Dutch is beaten badly but manages to lure the Predator under a a counterweight for another one of his traps.
+Dutch is beaten badly but manages to lure the Predator under a counterweight for another one of his traps.
 Dutch triggers it and a huge log lands on the Predator fatally injuring him.
 As Dutch stares at the dying Predator, the creature initiates something on his wrist computer.
 A countdown begins and Dutch realises an explosion is going to occur.
 He escapes just in time before the subsequent explosion damages a huge area of the jungle.
 The extraction helicopter arrives who had picked Anna up earlier and picks up Dutch.

 Dutch was suffering from radiation sickness.
 While in hospital, government agent Peter Keyes (leader of OWLF – Other Worldly Life Form) interviewed him and asked him what happened in the jungle.
-Dutch escaped from hospital and travelled back to Val Verde, to the location of the explosion.
+Dutch escaped from the hospital and travelled back to Val Verde, to the location of the explosion.
 The area was now in lockdown, sealed by American intelligence for study.
-Dutch began touring the nearby villages, asking about the creature and he learns that Predators have been coming here for decades, maybe centuries.
+Dutch began touring the nearby villages, asking about the creature and he learned that Predators have been coming here for decades, maybe centuries.
 In June 1992, Dutch was on a dock near the Val Verde border when he saw Agent Keyes and two other government agents.
 Dutch and Keyes shook hands and went to a bar and talked about the Predator and how he chose his victims.
 Keyes left and Dutch tracked Keyes and his team for the next few weeks but didn’t learn anything new.

 Mission to Congo

-Around 1996, Dutch joined a private military company in search for a Predator.
+Around 1996, Dutch joined a private military company in search of a Predator.
 He eventually created a team himself going on missions around the world.
 His last mission was an evac op in Congo.
 A private munitions base had gone dark and when Dutch and his team got there, bodies were strung up on the floodlights around the base.
 They secured the site and waited for backup.
 That’s when the Predator struck.
 Bullets were fired and one of them hit a crate of RPGs causing a string of huge explosions.
-The Predator was dead but so was all of Dutch’s men.
+The Predator was dead but so were all of Dutch’s men.
 Dutch took samples of its blood and what technology he could find and then he burned everything and disappeared.

 Return to Los Angeles

-In 1997, Dutch need to get back to the States and he travelled to Mexico aboard a cargo ship bound for the Port of Altamira, before reaching Tijuana.
+In 1997, Dutch needed to get back to the States and he travelled to Mexico aboard a cargo ship bound for the Port of Altamira, before reaching Tijuana.
 He saw on the news how Los Angeles was having a record-breaking heatwave as well as gang wars on the streets.
 He suspected a Predator would be there.
 Unfortunately, by the time he got there, it was already over.
 Dutch breached quarantine and was captured by OWLF.
-Hoping to be ailed out by Keyes, he found out he was dead and OWLF was leaderless.
+Hoping to be bailed out by Keyes, he found out he was dead and OWLF was leaderless.
 He traded the alien materials he salvaged in the Congo mission for his release.
 Dutch offered to work for OWLF as a consulting advisor so he could hunt down the Predators.

 Over the next ten years, Dutch and OWLF found and killed more Predators, each time bringing in more technology and more research.
 Each time, the Predators sent even better hunters.
 The last Predator they encountered in 2008 was in Laos when they found a female Predator, smarter and deadlier than ones seen prior to it.
 She wiped out Dutch’s entire team.
 Dutch encountered her in a nearby village when she pinned him with a razor net.
 Instead of killing Dutch, she cloaked and disappeared into the jungle.

 In 2018, another organisation joined the hunt for the Predators – Stargazer.
 They took OWLF’s funding and got it shut down.
-Dutch said they lacked clear leadership and they were arrogant.
-Dutch knew Stargazer had recovered a a Predator pod in Mexico and even captured a live Predator.
+Dutch said they lacked clear leadership and were arrogant.
+Dutch knew Stargazer had recovered a Predator pod in Mexico and even captured a live Predator.
 After the Predator escaped, the government cut ties with the agency.
 Stargazer still pressed on, giving contracts to guerrilla factions and private military companies to set up bases in locations where a Predator might appear.
 Dutch believed that Stargazer was going to soon become a dealer of alien weaponry.

 In Other Media